pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 Duration: 5s
 ```

-Remember the output you defined in the previous step?
-That [stack output](/docs/concepts/stack#outputs) can be seen in the `Outputs:` section of your update.
-You can access your outputs from the CLI by running the `pulumi stack output [property-name]` command.
+The [stack output](/docs/concepts/stack#outputs) can be seen in the `Outputs:` section of your update.
+Access your outputs from the CLI by running  `pulumi stack output [property-name]`.

 {{< chooser language "typescript,python,go,csharp,java,yaml" / >}}